elunna/hackem/hackem_changelog.md

 - (q) Jumbo the Elephant
 - (q) juggernaut
     - Buffed significantly from SlashEM
-    - Removed G_NOHELL tag from juggernaut so they can appear in main dungeon.
+    - Can appear in main dungeon now.
     - Added fire/poison/shock/sleep/acid/stone/death/drain/sickness resistances
-    - Added infravision, regeneration, M1_MINDLESS
+    - Added infravision, regeneration, and mindless attributes.
     - Changed juggernaut MR to 70, AC to -4, speed to 15
 - (q) catoblepas
     - Specified they have 2 tusks/horns
 - (q) manticore